-As a traveler you have the opportunity to see amazing new things in far-away places, and as a green traveler you have the opportunity to preserve them for future generations.
-There are hundreds of reasons to be more environmentally-conscious and responsible when you travel.
-Here are 15 of our favorites:
+As a traveler and explorer you have the opportunity to see amazing new things in near and far-away places, and as a green traveler you have the chance to preserve them for future generations.
+While there are hundreds of reasons to be more environmentally-conscious and responsible when you travel, here are our top 15 reasons to travel green.

 - It’s Good for the Environment.
 No need to say more.